Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [x] Armor hud is squished for half armor and no armor pips
 - [x] Pipez pipes do not drop when broken ([Issue reported](https://github.com/henkelmax/pipez/issues/226))
 - [x] Random crashes when moving items around in the crafting grid of an ME Crafting Terminal.
 I experienced it when crafting a barrel and moving the slabs/planks around ([crash log](https://mclo.gs/oL7u5x5)) - `index 6 out of bounds for length 6`) ([Issue reported](https://github.com/AppliedEnergistics/Applied-Energistics-2/issues/7959) to AE2 tracker)
+- [x] Filling a crafting pattern in an ME Pattern Encoder Terminal caused a Network Protocol Error and boots me out also.
+Notably it takes me back to the multiplayer server list even though I was on singleplayer.
+Happened when I had a half stack of copper ingots on my cursor and right clicked an empty spot in the pattern.
+(This is the same error as the above, but presented differently - should also be fixed by the fix that fixes that ☝️)